gmcduffie81-netizen/github_portfolio/README.md

 Passwords, live connections, real customer/employee data, production hosts, the full source tree.
 Also not a product you're supposed to install at work next week.

 ## Comments in code.
-PEP Standards not in here
+PEP Standards not in here.
+Fellow coders, I promise it's not because I was lazy.

-This wasn't because I forgot them.
-Its because these coding examples are meant to show others who know what my abilities are.
-If you are a fellow coder and some of my code is what you need, reach out to me, I'll gladly give you more insight and function use.
+It wasn't because I forgot them, either.
+Its because these code examples are to show the bolts I made to build something that had no blueprint.
+If you are a fellow coder and some of my code is what you need for your project, reach out to me, I'll gladly give you more insight and applying it to use.
 ---

 Thanks for taking a look.
 If something's unclear, email me — I'll explain it straight.